Understanding the Degree Evaluation

 This means the course is not included in SDSU's large database of articulated courses used to generate the degree evaluation.
 An adviser in the Academic Advising Center needs to identify the course before it can be included in the Degree Evaluation database.
 If you see this listed on your degree evaluation, please see an adviser in the Academic Advising Center for advice on those courses.

 If you want to know how your current in-progress coursework and your future registered coursework will satisfy graduation requirements, you have the option to run your degree evaluation with an in-progress format, also known as "IP."
 Log in to your degree evaluation through the SDSU WebPortal and view the Request an Audit page.
-Click on the link provided within Undergraduate Student In-Progress Degree Evaluation and change the Report Type from ONLSS to IPSS as seen below.
+Select the link provided within Undergraduate Student In-Progress Degree Evaluation and change the Report Type from ONLSS to IPSS as seen below.
 This will generate your degree evaluation with your coursework in progress and show how those courses will meet your degree requirements.

 Once you view your In-Progress degree evaluation, you will see how your current enrolled courses and any future registered courses will satisfy your degree requirements by the blue indicators within the Degree Evaluation and the charts and graphs.
+IP indicates current coursework in-progress while FP indicates future coursework you are enrolled in.

 The Office of Advising and Evaluations refers to degree evaluations ran under a different major as "What If" audits.
 This means you can change the major in which your coursework is completed under and the results will show you what remaining requirements you would have if you were to change your major.
-After you log in to your degree evaluation, view the Request an Audit section and click on Select a Different Program.
+After you log in to your degree evaluation, view the Request an Audit section and click on Select a Different Undergraduate Program.
 Select a different major under Degree and then select Run Different Program.

 In this example, the student was originally declared as a Criminal Justice major, but the student wanted to see what the requirements would be if the student changed the major to accounting.

-To run a What If and In-Progress degree evaluation, return to Request an Audit page and click on Select a Different Program then use the link provided within the "Undergraduate Student In-Progress Degree Evaluation" title and change the Report Type from ONLSS to IPSS.
+To run a What If and In-Progress degree evaluation, return to Request an Audit page and click on Select a Different Undergraduate Program then use the link provided within the "Undergraduate Student In-Progress Degree Evaluation" title and change the Report Type from ONLSS to IPSS.

 While it is important to read and understand your degree evaluation, it is just as important to see an academic adviser regularly, especially if you have any questions about your degree evaluation.
 For more information on advising, please visit the Seeing an Adviser web page on the Office of Advising and Evaluations website.